Ricardosgeral/relier/README.md

 + DuPont jumper wires
 + Micro SD adapter

-### Additional tools required for the assemblage of the PCB and acquisition system
+### Additional tools required for the assemblage of the PCB and AS
 + Cable wire Stripper/Crimping Plier
 + Soldering iron + sold
 + Tools to make the openings in the aluminum box (*e.g.* a mini Drill DIY set should be enough)